splunk/splunk-operator/docs/Examples.md

 EOF
 ```

 This will automatically create a deployer with 3 search heads clustered together.
 Search head clusters require a minimum of 3 members.
 This example includes the `monitoringConsoleRef` parameter and name used to define a monitoring console (MC) pod.
 The MC pod does not need to be running; the name can be predefined and the pod started later.
+To start the monitoring console pod, see [Monitoring Clonsole](#monitoring-console).

 ```
 $ kubectl get pods